GTM · Engineering · Operations

 Hiring across operations?

-Talk through the role with someone who knows what to ask.
+Talk through the role with a recruiting director who knows what to ask in your context — venture-backed or PE-backed.
 No pitch — just a working conversation about the hire.